-Delegation of Authority.
-To the extent not prohibited by law or the rules of the national securities exchange on which the Company's Common Shares are listed, the Committee may allocate its authority hereunder to one or more of its members or delegate its authority hereunder to one or more Non-Employee Directors, except that no such allocation or delegation shall be permitted with respect to Awards intended to qualify for the Performance Based Exception, and may grant authority to employees of the Company to execute documents on behalf of the Committee or to otherwise assist in the administration and operation of the Plan.
-The Committee may delegate, on such terms and conditions as it determines in its sole discretion, to the Company's Chief Executive Officer, with the required approval of the Company's Chief Financial Officer or Senior Vice President, Human Resources, the authority to grant Awards to Service Providers Participants (other than to the Chief Executive Officer, members of the Board of Directors and officers who report directly to the Chief Executive Officer), representing up to an annual aggregate amount of 275,000 Shares in connection with merit-based grants and an additional 100,000 Shares for new hire, mid-year promotion or retention purposes.
-When the Committee otherwise delegates its authority hereunder to one or more officers of the Company, it shall specify the total number of Awards that the officer or officers may award and the terms on which any Awards may be issued, offered or sold, including any officers who are subject to Section 16 of the Exchange Act) and the authority to make all necessary and appropriate decisions and determinations with respect thereto.
+(c) Delegation of Authority.
+To the extent not prohibited by law or the rules of the national securities exchange on which the Company's Common Shares are listed, the Committee may allocate its authority hereunder to one or more of its members or delegate its authority hereunder to one or more Non-Employee Directors, and may grant authority to employees of the Company to execute documents on behalf of the Committee or to otherwise assist in the administration and operation of the Plan.
+The Committee may delegate, on such terms and conditions as it determines in its sole discretion, to the Company's Chief Executive Officer, with the required approval of the Company's Chief Financial Officer or Senior Vice President, Human Resources, the authority to grant Awards to Participants (other than to the Chief Executive Officer, members of the Board of Directors and officers who report directly to the Chief Executive Officer, including any officers who are subject to Section 16 of the Exchange Act) and the authority to make all necessary and appropriate decisions and determinations with respect thereto.
 In no event shall the Committee authorize any officer to designate an officer delegated authority under the Plan as a recipient of any Awards.